 “Muntenia” Project (Blocks RG-06÷RG 08)

 The company is also co-titleholder of petroleum agreements along with foreign partners in several blocks within the country as well as outside the borders of Romania, both onshore and offshore, as follows:

 Brodina and Bacau Nord Blocks (Romania): Raffles Energy SRL, Romgaz (50%)

 The Slovakian Svidnik-Medzilaborce-Snina Blocks, where Romgaz holds a participating interest of 25%, along with the Operator Alpine Oil & Gas plc, having a 50% participating interest and JKX Oil&Gas plc, 25% , as non-operator.

-EX Trident Blocks, the deep -water area of the Black Sea, where Romgaz is a part of a Joint Venture, as non- operator, with a 10% participating interest, along with Lukoil Overseas Atash VB (72%) and PanAtlantic (18%).
+EX Trident Blocks, the deep -water area of the Black Sea, where Romgaz is a part of a Joint Venture, as non- operator, with a 12,2% participating interest, along with Lukoil Overseas Atash VB (87.8 %).

-- two discoveries with contingent geological resource (P50) of 27.0 billion m3;
+- 5 discoveries with a prospective geological resource (P50) of 3.5 billion m3;

-- confirmation of previous discoveries by appraisal-exploration wells with a total contingent resource (2C) assessed at approximately 2.7 billion m3.
+- confirmation of hydrocarbon accumulations with a contingent resource (2C) evaluated at approx. 0.9 billion m3.

-Such results have positively impacted the reserve replacement ratio, too, which reached a highest level of 323% in 2012.
+The results materialised in reserve replacement ratios, with a highest value of 323% reached in 2012.